celestiaorg/docs/nodes/celestia-node-troubleshooting.md

 ## Error: "too many open files"

-When running a Celestia Bridge node, you may encounter an error in the logs similar to this:
+When running a Celestia bridge node, you may encounter an error in the logs similar to this:

 ```bash
 Error while creating log file in valueLog.open error: while opening file: /opt/celestia/.celestia-bridge/data/003442.vlog error: open /opt/celestia/.celestia-bridge/data/003442.vlog: too many open files
 ```

 This error indicates that the Celestia application is trying to open more files than the operating system's limit allows.
-To fix this, you will need to edit the Celestia Bridge service file to increase the number of file descriptors that the service can open.
+To fix this, you will need to edit the Celestia bridge service file to increase the number of file descriptors that the service can open.

 1. Open the service file for editing: